geoffsweeney/wine-recommender/README.md

 7.  **Shopping & Availability (Phase 4):** Once recommendations are generated, the `SommelierCoordinator` sends `FIND_WINES` messages to the `ShopperAgent` for each recommended wine to check its availability.
 If no wines are found, it might send an `EXPANDED_SEARCH` message to the `ShopperAgent`.
 8.  **Final Assembly & Presentation (Phase 5):** The `SommelierCoordinator` assembles the final recommendation, including the primary wine, alternatives, and an explanation.
 It sends a `GENERATE_EXPLANATION` message to the `ExplanationAgent` to get a natural language explanation for the recommendation.
 9.  **History Update (Fire and Forget):** The `SommelierCoordinator` publishes an `UPDATE_RECOMMENDATION_HISTORY` message to the `UserPreferenceAgent` using `publishToAgent`.
 This is a "fire and forget" message, meaning the `SommelierCoordinator` does not wait for a response, as it's primarily for logging or background processing.
 10. **Response to Client:** Finally, the `SommelierCoordinator` sends the `FINAL_RECOMMENDATION` back to the `WineRecommendationController` via the `EnhancedAgentCommunicationBus`, which then sends the recommendation as an HTTP response back to the user.
+This response now includes detailed wine information, such as grape varieties and their percentages, within the `primaryRecommendation` and `alternatives` objects.

 ### Key Components and Communication Patterns: